Nadirshah

-Nadhirshah is an Indian film director, music composer, singer, lyricist, actor, mimicry artist, comedian, and television host, who works in Malayalam films, television and stage.
-He has done several supporting roles in Malayalam cinema.
+Nadirshah is an Indian actor, film director, music composer, playback singer, lyricist, mimicry artist, comedian, and television host, who works in Malayalam films, television and on-stage.
+He has also done several supporting roles in Malayalam cinema.
 His areas of contribution in music includes playback singing, lyrics and composing.
 He made his directional debut with the Malayalam film Amar Akbar Anthony (2015).
 His second directorial was Kattappanayile Rithwik Roshan (2016).

 Early life

 Nadirshah was born in Kochi as the eldest of five children of M.A Sulaiman and P.S Suhara.
 He did his primary education from FACT Eastern UP School and FACT High School, Eloor, Ernakulam.
-He pursued his pre-degree from St. Paul’s College, Kalamassery and graduated from Maharaja's College, Ernakulam.
+He pursued his pre-degree from St. Paul's College, Kalamassery and graduated from Maharaja's College, Ernakulam.
 He worked at Carborundum Universal, Kochi for a short time.